SUBMISSIONS

 Notification of Acceptance:

-Authors will be notified by the 15th of September.
-Accepted presenters must confirm participation by 31st of September.
+Authors will be notified by the 27 January 2026.
+Accepted presenters must confirm participation by 1 February 2026.

 For questions, please contact us Joleen Broadfield at jbroadfield@panthera.org